AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/migrate-resource-estimates-to-budgeting.md

 product-area: resource-management
 navigation-topic: resource-management-overview
 title: Migrate from Legacy Resource Estimates to Resource Budgeting
-description: Important: The information in this article applies only for those customers that have managed their resources in the Legacy Resource Planning areas of Adobe Workfront.
-All information about the legacy resource management tools mentioned in this article refers only to Adobe Workfront Classic.
-Legacy Resource Management is a deprecated feature and will be removed from Workfront.
+description: Currently, you can manage the allocation of your resources on a project in two separate sections of the Business Case.
+The sections are independent from one another:
 ---

 # Migrate from Legacy Resource Estimates to Resource Budgeting

 >[!IMPORTANT]
 >
->The information in this article applies only for those customers that have managed their resources in the Legacy Resource Planning areas of *Adobe Workfront*.
-All information about the legacy resource management tools mentioned in this article refers only to *Adobe Workfront Classic*.
-Legacy&nbsp;Resource Management is a deprecated feature and will be removed from *Workfront*.
+>The information in this article applies only for those customers that have managed their resources in the Legacy Resource Planning areas of `Adobe Workfront`.
+All information about the legacy resource management tools mentioned in this article refers only to `Adobe Workfront Classic`.
+Legacy Resource Management is a deprecated feature and will be removed from `Workfront`.

 ## Deprecation of the legacy resource management tools